ishaprogrammer/medical-langchain-aws/README.md

-# Medical Chatbot with LLM LangChain Pinecone Flask AWS
+# Medical Encyclopedia with LLM LangChain Pinecone Flask AWS

 # How to run?
 ### STEPS: